boazsegev/plezi/README.md

 ## Anorexic Virtual Hosts

-The Anorexic `listen` command can be used to create virtual hosts:
+The Anorexic `listen` command can be used to create virtual hosts for the same service, by supplying a port that is already assigned:

     require 'anorexic'